 Pediatric ophthalmology is a sub-specialty of ophthalmology dedicated to vision care for children, including treatment of eye diseases and visual development.
 Children are also susceptible to a variety of eye problems, many of which are quite distinct from eye diseases among adults.
 We have a team of ophthalmologists at our Dubai clinic who are specially trained to manage the following eye disorders in children: Infection (Conjunctivitis), strabismus, blocked tear ducts, refractive errors (such as myopia and astigmatism), ptosis and amblyopia (lazy eye).

 LOW VISION AIDS FOR THE VISUALLY IMPAIRED

 Low Vision Aids are tools that help those with vision loss to maximize their remaining vision It is clinically proven to improve reading speed:

-Neuro-ophthalmologists take care of visual problems that are related to the nervous system; that is, visual problems that do not come from the eyes themselves.
-Neuro-ophthalmology, a subspecialty of both neurology and ophthalmology, requires specialized training and expertise in problems of the eye, brain, nerves and muscles.
-Although some problems seen by neuro-ophthalmologist are not worrisome, other conditions can worsen and cause permanent visual loss, or become life threatening.
-Sometimes the problem is confined to the optic nerve or the nervous system and other times it is related to a general medical condition.
-Neuro-ophthalmologists have unique abilities to evaluate patients from the neurologic, ophthalmologic, and medical standpoints to diagnose and treat a wide variety of problems.
-Costly medical testing is often avoided by seeing a neuro-ophthalmologist.
+Some eye problems diagnosed by a neuro ophthalmologist may be insignificant, but other conditions may worsen and cause permanent loss of vision, or in some cases, may even become life threatening.
+Sometimes, the problem only affects the optic nerve or the nervous system, and other times it is related to a general medical condition.
+Neuro ophthalmologists have unique abilities to evaluate patients from the neurologic, ophthalmologic, and medical standpoints to diagnose and treat a wide variety of problems.
+Costly medical testing is often avoided by seeing a neuro ophthalmologist.